NeosIT/active-directory-integration2/readme.txt

 *Next Active Directory Integration* allows WordPress to authenticate, authorize, create and update users against Microsoft Active Directory. *NADI* ist a complete rewrite of its predecessor Active Directory Integration and therefore an own plugin.
 You can easily import users from your Active Directory into your WordPress instance and keep both synchronized through *Next Active Directory Integration's* features.

-Even if *NADI* is available for free we hope you purchase a support license to let us continue the work on Next Active Directory Integration.
+Even if *NADI* is available for free we hope you purchase a plan to let us continue the work on Next Active Directory Integration.
-You can purchase commercial support licences at [https://www.active-directory-wp.com/shop-overview/](https://www.active-directory-wp.com/shop-overview/).
-The support license does also contain access to our premium extensions.
+You can purchase commercial plans at [https://www.active-directory-wp.com/shop-overview/](https://www.active-directory-wp.com/shop-overview/).
+The plans give you access to our premium extensions.

 = Features =